ibm-cloud-docs/codeengine/batch-tutorial.md

 {: #batch-jobrun-ui}
 {: step}

 After you create your job and specify your workload configuration information, you are ready to run your job.
 You can override some configuration information.
+Note that when you run your job, the most current version of your referenced container image is downloaded and deployed.
 {: shortdesc}

 1. Navigate to your job page.